 - 1 medium zucchini sliced ½ inch thick

 - Salt and pepper

-- 1 tbsp plus 1 tsp Old Bay Seasoning (or use any fish seasoning or Cajun seasoning)
+- 1 tablespoon plus 1 teaspoon Old Bay Seasoning or use any fish seasoning or Cajun seasoning

 - Chopped parsley or cilantro for garnish